syncfusion-content/flutter-docs/Flutter/datagrid/conditional-styling.md

 ### Styling alternate rows

 The appearance of the alternating rows in `SfDataGrid` can be customized by using the `DataGridRowAdapter.color`.
+Use the [effectiveRows]() property to get the index of the row.
+This collection contains the sorted collection if the sorting is applied.

 {% tabs %}
 {% highlight Dart %}